goki0607/nc-java-to-cpp-translator/README.md

 The given task to translate Java programs to C++ was divided into 5 phases.
 The translator currently supports translation of header files and implementation files for all 51 inputs (000 to 050) given in src/test/java/inputs/.
-This means that the translator support dynamic dispath, method overriding, method overloading, all runtime checks including those for arrays, Java casts, and multidimensional arrays.
+This means that the translator support dynamic dispatch, method overriding, method overloading, all runtime checks including those for arrays, Java casts, and multidimensional arrays.
 Overall, this is a robust translator capable of translating a variety of test inputs successfully.